You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-You will start with exploring the dynamic, co-constructed and intercultural nature of ELF, focusing on pragmatic and multilingual aspects, before concentrating on pedagogic implications.
-Throughout the module, the emphasis is on the plurality of English, the fluidity and intercultural nature of ELF communication.
-These raise questions for pedagogical applications for the language classroom, which are addressed in relation to various aspects, such as multilingual resources, materials, assessment, a reconceptualization of the notion of communicative competence and ultimately a change of mindset for an ELF-informed pedagogy.
-The module intends to relate research on ELF (and theoretical questions ELF raises) to the practical concerns of teachers and teacher educators, and relate existing ELF findings to pedagogical practices within a critical pedagogy perspective.
+You’ll start with exploring current research on the nature of ELF, focusing on pragmatic and multilingual aspects, before concentrating on pedagogic implications.
+Throughout the module, the emphasis is on the plurality of English, the fluidity and intercultural nature of ELF communication, and how to address these in pedagogy, in relation to multilingual resources, materials, assessment, a reconceptualisation of the notion of communicative competence and ultimately a change of mindset for an ELF-informed pedagogy.

 This module is open to students interested in ELF and its applications for the classroom and to language teachers who would like to address ELF and the plurality of English in their pedagogy.